HE WILD MERCY OF THE DIVINE FEMININE

 I met Mirabai Starr in her home in Taos, New Mexico after being told of her and her important work on the Divine Feminine only two days earlier.
-How gracious and warm and beautiful of a soul she is and I felt instantly welcomed and invited into a great soul conversation.
-Mirabai “had me at hello” when she described herself as “a Jewish Sufi with a Hindu guru and a Buddhist Meditation practice and a pagan inclination who is a contemporary translator and commentator on the Christian mystics.”
+How gracious and warm, and beautiful of a soul she is, and I felt instantly welcomed as she invited me into a great soul conversation.
+Mirabai “had me at hello” when she described herself as “a Jewish Sufi with a Hindu guru and a Buddhist meditation practice and a pagan inclination who is a contemporary translator and commentator on the Christian mystics.”

-Provocatively, Mirabai says very clearly “I don’t have faith and I’ve never had faith.
+Mirabai told me, “I don’t have faith and I’ve never had faith.
 I have always felt an intimacy with the Divine, however.”
-It was her own experiences with death (both the death of one of her brothers when she was a child and then the death of her boyfriend in high school) and then her experience being sexually manipulated by a spiritual teacher in her teens that led her to a more profound healing and spiritual connection.
-While I was busy in the 1970’s with my Jewish synagogue youth group in Atlanta, Georgia, Mirabai was already a free spirit and seeker following Ram Das around in New York.
-She was truly born into this “interspiritual” space as a teacher and a healer.
+It was her own experiences with death (one of her brothers when she was a child, her boyfriend in high school), and her experience being sexually manipulated by a spiritual teacher in her teens that led her to a profound healing and spiritual connection.

 Mirabai is most known for her translation of Christian mystics from Spanish to English (such as Teresa of Avila and John of the Cross).
-She just published an amazing new book, Wild Mercy, uncovering the power of the Divine Feminine and female mystics across religions and cultures.
-I learned so many things about the Divine Feminine from her book and our time together in Taos:
+She just published an amazing new book titled, Wild Mercy: Living the Fierce and Tender Wisdom of the Women Mystics, that uncovers the power of the Divine Feminine and female mystics across religions and cultures.
+I learned many things from her book and our time together in Taos:

-- That religion and the idea of a “vertical” spiritual journey of seeking to transcend the body is an artifact of the white males who have shaped religion in western society.
+- Religion and the idea of a “vertical” spiritual journey of seeking to transcend the body is an artifact of white males who shaped religion in western society.

-- That perfectionism and self-hatred is the by- product produced by this idea of needing to transcend the body and this world.
+- Perfectionism and self-hatred is the by- product produced by this idea of needing to transcend the body and this world.

-- That embracing the Feminine does not mean the Female.
-Males and Females and other gendered people can all embody the feminine traits that our world so desperately needs now such as interdependence, mutual affirmation, relationship, wild creativity, and wisdom of the body.
+- Males, females, and other gender people can all embody the feminine traits that our world so desperately needs now: interdependence, mutual affirmation, relationship, wild creativity, and wisdom of the body.

-- That white men and men in general can take active steps in helping the feminine become more of a driving force in our society, particularly embracing the feminine characteristics and stepping aside for women to lead where necessary or possible.
+- White men, and men in general, can take active steps in helping the feminine become more of a driving force in our society, particularly embracing the feminine characteristics and stepping aside for women to lead where necessary or possible.

-- That we need to be careful that we are not just bringing women on board to lead in male ways which emphasize hierarchy, winning, consuming, authority, etc.
+- We need to be careful that we are not just bringing women on board to lead in male ways which emphasize hierarchy, winning, consuming, authority, etc.

-I am further provoked by Mirabai’s reminder that the Feminine is not just more cooperative and loving but it is radical and transformative: “…the ferocity, the wildness, the overflowing creativity that can look like chaos.
+I am further provoked by Mirabai’s reminder that the Divine Feminine is not just more cooperative and loving but it is radical and transformative “…the ferocity, the wildness, the overflowing creativity that can look like chaos.
 And the rule- breaking, the subversive elements of the feminine that disrupt those structures that are so entrenched and so rule-bound and legislative.”
-So embracing the Feminine also means for me to be willing to take down and unearth historical male dominated structures and ways of being and thinking even when that results in chaos and change.
-Thank you to Mirabai Starr for her beautiful journey that she is sharing with all of us and challenging us with great vulnerability and insight.
-Being with her that afternoon in Taos changed me and my understanding of the masculine and feminine and what is required for change.
+So, embracing the Divine Feminine means to be willing to unearth and take down male-dominated structures, their ways of being and thinking, even when doing so results in the chaos that must happen before positive change.